ASTex-ICube/semiproctex/PPTBF_Structures_Src/ReadMe.md

 This widget is used to edit the 3D model onto which the PPTBF is mapped.

 - Mesh Settings: choose a 3D model (grid, wave, cylinder, torus or sphere)
-- Rendering Mode: either display the PPTBF is grayscale or its binary version (after applygin current *threshold* value)
+- Rendering Mode: either display the PPTBF in grayscale or its binary version (after applying current *threshold* value)

 ### NAVIGATION control in 3D view